Lullabot/react_form/README.md

 # React form example

-This is the companion repository for an upcoming article called Processing forms in React, which will be published at https://www.lullabot.com.
+This is the companion repository for an upcoming article called Processing forms in React which will be published at https://www.lullabot.com.

+You can see it in action at https://react-form.herokuapp.com

 ## Installation